WallyZambotti/OVCC/README.md

 Build AGAR as per AGAR documentation with the exception/addition of the configuration options mentioned in the forementioned Docs.

-./configure --enable-debug --with-sdl2 --without-sdl --with-libtool=/usr/bin/libtool # if you intend to DEBUG AGAR
+./configure --with-sdl2 --without-sdl  # if you don't intend to debug AGAR

-./configure --with-sdl2 --without-sdl --with-libtool=/usr/bin/libtool # if you don't intend to debug AGAR
+./configure --enable-debug --with-sdl2 --without-sdl # if you intend to DEBUG AGAR

+./configure --with-sdl2 --without-sdl --with-libtool=/usr/bin/libtool # if the configuration can't locate the libtool

-( sdl2 driver cannot coexist with the sdl driver - you may need to explicitly define the "libtool" for the configuration to use)
+( sdl2 driver cannot coexist with the sdl driver - you may need to explicitly define the "libtool" for the configuration to use if the 'make depends all' fails with libtool errors)

   Once AGAR is built and installed clone this OVCC repository change into the top directory and locate the makefile.